 Passive: Bob Dylan was injured in a motorcycle accident.

 Active: A motorcycle accident injured Bob Dylan.

 Creative ways to use the passive voice in writing

-The above examples show some formal uses of the passive voice, but some writers take advantage of the shift in emphasis it provides for other reasons.
-Here are moments when the passive voice is a stylistic decision that suits the author’s writing goals.
-1 Avoid getting blamed There are times when you want to get away with something without making it crystal-clear who’s at fault.
-The classic example:
+The above examples show some common uses of the passive voice, but some writers and speakers take advantage of the shift in emphasis it provides for other reasons.
+Here are some uses for the passive voice as a stylistic decision that suits the author’s writing goals.

 Jane Austen is a master of poking fun at her characters so euphemistically that it seems almost polite, and the passive voice is one of her favorite methods for doing that.